Oct. 5, 2025

 • A simple progression to increase crate time without stress or setbacks

-Crate training done right isn’t about control — it’s about creating a predictable, peaceful space where your dog feels safe and you finally get to exhale.
+Crate training done right isn’t about control.
+It’s about creating a predictable, peaceful space where your dog feels safe and you can finally exhale.

 CONNECT WITH RUTH HEGARTY